blingusblongus/old-astro/src/posts/astro-1-0-release-update.md

 author: John Doe
 ---

-This is the release update
+This is the release update.
+Will using contractions work on this one, or won't it?